Danielye123/Danielye123/README.md

 - :computer: I am a Fullstack Web Developer and Software Engineer!
 - 🤖 I'm currently learning more about OpenAI!
-- 🎮 I like to play video games in my free time!
 - :speech_balloon: Ask me about anything!

 ## What I'm working with